jesbu1/openvla/README.md

 ### Converting Prismatic Models to Hugging Face

+**NOTE: Converting and deploying MiniVLA models and VQ / multi image is not supported yet!**

 If you have used the Prismatic VLMs codebase to train your model (e.g., if you did full fine-tuning of OpenVLA on a new dataset), you will need to convert the final checkpoint to a version that is compatible with Hugging Face `transformers` AutoClasses.
 We discuss how to do so in this section.